palewire/first-visual-story/readthedocs/index.rst

           .attr('height', d => chartHeight - yScale(d.homicides_total));
     }

 Now, if you reload your page, your chart will have disappeared!
-That's because our code is no longer running since it's in a function, but we're not calling that function.
+That's because our code is packed away inside a function, which won't run until we call on it.

-At the end of the file, let's call the function with the arguments necessary for the countywide homicides chart.
+At the end of the file, let's return to ``_charts.js`` and call the function with the arguments necessary for the countywide homicides chart.
 Remember the element id is ``county-homicides``, and the field we're using is ``homicides_total``.

 .. code-block:: javascript